instantlinux/docker-tools/images/dovecot/README.md

 | LDAP_PASSWD_SECRET | ldap-ro-passwd | name of secret for LDAP credential |
 | SSL_DH |  | Filename (in conf.local) of DH parameters |
 | TZ | UTC | time zone |

+Need more configurability?
+Edit the ConfigMap defined in kubernetes.yaml.

 ### Secrets